kingsotn/pages/README.md

 3. APIs were super slow, up to 1100+ms (10 seconds!) for each API call and response

 Solutions:
 1. Let's use groq for some additional llm generation with `llama-70b-8192`.
-It's free too.
+It's a free and fast solution.
 2. I don't want to deal with asynchronous generations and working on that UI/UX — it completely nullifies the one-click summarization promise I wanted my app to deliver.
 So for now I will just mock a single video for most of the backend generations, and then also force the user to only use my pre-indexed video for the generations.
 I'll still be calling the twelvelabs api, but if this were a real production app I wanted to deliver to users i'd either not use the twelvelabs api, or use the twelvelabs api but cache the summarizations (because endpoints like `/gist` and `/summarize` are already cached anyways).

 And so here I graph what was intended vs what's actually feasible.